-1. Definition: "One who views an event but does not participate."

-In many cases, due to logistics, timing, and fairness to all competitors, spectators may not be allowed in the competition area during the competition.
+- 1. Definition: "One who views an event but does not participate." - In many cases, due to logistics, timing, and fairness to all competitors, spectators may not be allowed in the competition area during the competition. - 2.
+Competitors shall not be spectators in any phase of any division.